MikeLvd/quote-manager-system-for-woocommerce/readme.txt

 3. Internal pricing analysis table

 == Changelog ==
+= 1.8.2 =
+Bug Fixes & Improvements
+• Fixed some issues with the css styles on pdf export
+• Better security checks and nonces for customer search
+• Fixed some translation issues

 = 1.8.0 =
 New Feature
 • Added customer search ability and autofill the customer fields